To-Fujita/Dialog_Boxes_for_HTML/README.md

 ## 2. Details:
  It is very easy to create a dialog box.
 The next code is to create a simple dialog box.
-It is needed to remember to create buttons that open and close the dialog box.
+It is needed to remember to create buttons that open and close for the dialog box.

  ~~~
 <!DOCTYPE html>